objcio/articles/2015-02-10-camera-capture-on-ios.md

 }
 ```

 All the actions and configurations done on the session or the camera device are blocking calls.
 For this reason, it's recommended to dispatch them to a background serial queue.
-Furthermore, the camera device must be locked before changing any of its parameters, and unlocked afterwards For example:
+Furthermore, the camera device must be locked before changing any of its parameters, and unlocked afterward.
+For example:

 ```swift
 var error:NSError?